Ex3v/FormErrorsBundle/README.md

 $errors array will contain arrays composed of:
 - field name
 - field label
-- Symfony\Component\Form\FormError error object, that contains error message in two formats (oryginal and translated) as well as field value.
+- Symfony\Component\Form\FormError error object, that contains error message in two formats (original and translated) as well as field value.

 Any suggestions or contributions are warmly welcome.
 Happy coding!